Thermophysical properties of argon gas from improved two-body interaction potential: Computational methods

-and $f_\eta^{(m)}$ and $f_\lambda^{(m)}$ are correction factors representing $m$-th order approximations of the kinetic theory~\cite{hirschfelder1964molecular}.
-In the first-order approximation we have $f_\eta^{(1)}=f_\lambda^{(1)}=1$ and higher-order approximations are close to this value.
-In general, $f_\eta^{(m)}$ and $f_\lambda^{(m)}$ depend on the collision integrals $\Omega^{(n,s)}(T)$; explicit expressions can be found in Ref.~\cite{viehland1995}.
-For simplicity, we employ the fifth-order approximation in this work.
+where $\lfloor x \rfloor$ denotes the floor function and the coefficients $C_{lj}^{(n)}$ can be found in Refs.~\cite{meeks1994,Sharipov2017}. $f_\lambda^{(m)}$ and $f_\eta^{(m)}$ appearing in Eqs.~(\ref{eq:cond}) and (\ref{eq:visc}) are correction factors representing $m$-th order approximations of the kinetic theory \cite{hirschfelder1964molecular}.
+In the first-order approximation we have $f_\lambda^{(1)}=f_\eta^{(1)}=1$, and higher-order approximations are close to this value.
+In general, $f_\lambda^{(m)}$ and $f_\eta^{(m)}$ depend on the collision integrals $\Omega^{(n,s)}(T)$; explicit expressions can be found in Ref.~\cite{viehland1995}.
+We employ the fifth-order approximation in this work.

-Formally, the integration limits in both Eq.~(\ref{eq:thermal}) and Eq.~(\ref{eq:omega}) extend to infinity.
-In practice, a large but finite value of the upper integration limit is entirely sufficient, because the integrands in Eq.\ref{eq:thermal} and Eq.\ref{eq:omega} vanish exponentially as a function of energy due to the Boltzmann factors.
-In our calculations, the upper limit of the integration was set to $1\,$a.u.